Buy Shoelace Books

 (by Clifford W. Ashley)

 Considered by many in knotting circles as the definitive reference of knots from all walks of life, this massive 640 page book includes over 7,000 small but fairly clear drawings of some 3,900 knots.
-Written over seventy years ago, it therefore doesn't include some recently invented knots, but nonetheless covers many more knots in many more categories than any other reference.
+Published in 1944 – that's over seventy years ago – it therefore doesn't include some recently invented knots, but nonetheless covers many more knots in many more categories than any other reference.
 Nicely rounded out with some good reading and historical background about knotting as both a necessity and a pastime from this bygone era.

 "The Ashley Book Of Knots" shows a number of Shoelace Knots, which is more than I can say for many other knotting reference books.
 I can therefore recommend this book most enthusiastically!